-Fuel levies face legal challenges that can be overcome
+Fuel levies face several legal constraints that can be overcome

 The legal feasibility of introducing a global aviation fuel levy is subject to several existing legal constraints.
 The Chicago Convention prohibits the taxation of fuel already on board upon arrival, but allows for taxation of fuel uplifted before departure, meaning there is no overarching international legal ban on fuel levies (ICAO, 1944).

-More relevant are Air Service Agreements (ASAs) between countries, which often include clauses exempting jet fuel from any sort of levy.
-For example, the EU-US Open Skies Agreement contains such provisions (T&E, 2020).
-These exemptions may also apply extraterritorially, protecting carriers from these countries even when operating outside their home regions.
-To allow for aviation levies within a coalition of the willing, any existing ASA within the coalition that includes a fuel levy exemption need to be renegotiated.
-Although reform can take place through bilateral agreements, a faster approach is to pursue a global or multilateral agreement that enables collective reform of tax provisions across multiple ASAs at once.
+More relevant are Air Service Agreements (ASAs) between countries, that often explicitly mention taxation exemptions of jet fuel.
+For example, article 11 of the EU-US Open Skies Agreement contains such a provision.
+However, legal analysis by CE Delft (2018b) concludes that it can be argued that the Open Skies Agreement allows for each side to unilaterally impose fuel taxation, as the exemption is only on the basis of reciprocity and can be withdrawn at any time (not tested in court).

-Additionally, within the EU, the Energy Taxation Directive (ETD) currently mandates a tax exemption for jet fuel used in commercial aviation (EC, 2021).
+Within the EU, the Energy Taxation Directive (ETD) currently mandates a tax exemption for jet fuel used in commercial aviation (EC, 2021).
 The proposed revision of the ETD includes a provision to lift this exemption, but it has not yet been adopted (unanimity necessary among EU Member States).
 Similar legislative fuel levy exemptions may exist in other countries or regions as well, although this has not been examined in the context of this study.

-In conclusion, current legal frameworks, particularly ASAs and national or regional legislation, present serious legal barriers to the implementation of fuel levies.
+In conclusion, current legal frameworks, particularly ASAs and national or regional legislation, present legal barriers to the implementation of fuel levies.
 These barriers are not impossible to overcome.
 With sufficient political will, targeted revisions of treaties and adapted regulatory frameworks can establish the legal basis needed to introduce a global aviation fuel levy.
+Nevertheless, these legal barriers make a near-term implementation of a fuel levy more difficult.